kenmanheimer/volto-navigation-dropdown/DEVELOP.md

 ## Develop

 (If you want to make alterations to this addon then you probably want to fork the repository and use that fork for the following recipes.
-You can then submit pull requests to propose incorporating the changes in the original.)
+You can then submit pull requests to propose incorporating your changes in the original.)

 1. Make sure you have `docker` and `docker compose` installed and running on your machine: